Master of Arts in Higher Education (MAHE)

 Assistantship application process

-- Submit your Assistantship Application along with your Online Admission Application.
+- Not yet available - Submit your Assistantship Application along with your Online Admission Application.

 The enrollment committee will review assistantship applications after candidates are accepted into the program in February.
 Assistantship applications will also be passed on to the assistantship supervisors for review.